mousepawmedia/devdocs/source/tools/docker.rst

     docker-credential-pass list

-If ``pass`` is not configured, you'll receive a warning like "pass store is uninitialized.".read_registry, write_registrydia.com`.
+If ``pass`` is not configured, you'll receive a warning like "pass store is uninitialized.".

 You'll first need to generate a Personal Access Token on your MousePaw Media GitLab account.

 In a browser, log into the MousePaw Media GitLab.
 Click your profile picture at the top of the left pane and select :guilabel:`Preferences`.
 On the left,